 Ahead of your arrival at Deepdale on Saturday, supporters are advised to take a look through all the matchday information below.

-Our fan zone will once again be open to home supporters, with doors open from 12 noon.
+Our fan zone, located by the Alan Kelly Town End car park, will be open to home supporters from 12 noon.

 Fan zone timings:

 Artist Connor Banks will be performing live music before the match, while James Gelson is on PA duties.

 There will be a selection of alcoholic and non-alcoholic refreshments available, with a full list to be found below.

 Chicken Tikka Biryani, £5